 Dr. Bates, Cole’s pulmonologist, has seen his patient make great strides, saying “She’s taken a disease which for many people knocks them down and used it as a rallying point.”

 Cole will be climbing for her 11th consecutive year as a Fight for Air Climb participant.

 Staying motivated to workout is tough when you have a disease like COPD.
 Athletes with COPD face the same physical obstacles and mental hurdles as anyone with COPD.
 The thought of doing something that will make you breathless when you’re already struggling to breathe isn’t appealing and requires mental toughness.

 For others with lung disease, a more realistic goal may be much simpler than a triathlon or the Fight for Air Climb.
 The important thing is to set goals and stay motivated.
 Talk with your doctor about exercise goals that fit your needs, such as walking, yoga or Tai Chi.

-Many COPD sufferers have found relief after receiving stem cell therapy from the Lung Institute, and some are able to exercise more.
-If you or a loved one suffers from COPD, contact one of our patient coordinators today about stem cell therapy at (800) 729-3065.
+Many COPD sufferers have found relief after receiving cellular therapy from the Lung Institute, and some are able to exercise more.
+If you or a loved one suffers from COPD, contact one of our patient coordinators today about cellular therapy at (800) 729-3065.